Spanish Garlic Soup Shots

 Won’t this taste overwhelmingly of garlic?

-The article addresses this directly: there is no garlicky fierceness in the finished soup, only delicious mellowness.
+There is no garlicky fierceness in the finished soup, only delicious mellowness.
 The dominant flavor comes from the chorizo and sweet pimentón rather than raw garlic, because the garlic is sautéed in olive oil until golden before anything else goes in.

 Why does the recipe warn not to let the pimentón brown?